 It’s clear that mobile continues to attract a significant portion of the emerging talent pool, perhaps wooing them away from more traditional enterprise development roles.
 Trisha Gee, Developer Advocate at Jetbrains, explained why some programmers are particularly drawn to the mobile space.
 “It’s true that developing in mobile can be frustrating.
 For example, it can be difficult to do emulator unit testing and you can’t use Java 8 features.
 But it’s also cool to get rapid feedback on an app coming to life.”

-Gee acknowledged that the enterprise is still ahead of mobile in some best practices including Agile, pair programming and overall craftsmanship.
+Gee acknowledged that the enterprise is still ahead of mobile in some best practices including Agile, Scrum, pair programming and overall craftsmanship.
 “These things are coming late to the Android community.
 However, there tend to be more individuals with that hip young thinking that the Java community generally hasn’t had.
 Mobile app developers are producing things that people use.
 That’s more exciting than creating an app that turns XMLl to JSON and vice versa.
 Enterprise development doesn’t typically offer the same gratification as mobile.”
 It will be interesting to see what mobile looks like when Java 8 and soon to be released Java 9 are finally supported.
 Even more interesting will be the ways enterprise development may evolve to attract younger innovators into the space to drive value for business.

 What’s next for innovation in mobile?